 |ACT Composite 25th||29|

 |ACT Math 75th||32|

 |ACT Composite 75th||32|

-What are the ACT requirements for prospective students to get into Lehigh University?
+What are the ACT requirements for prospective students to get into Lehigh?

-Admission data indicates that Lehigh University regularly accepts students with ACT's of 29 and above.
+Admission data indicates that Lehigh regularly accepts students with ACT's of 29 and above.
 Successful applicants typically send ACT scores in the top 9 percent nationally.
 We estimate the school accepting minimum ACT composite scores around 28 in some instances.
 Prospective students submitting an ACT composite of 30 or higher should be in the upper half of applicants - and students with a 32 and above have very competitive chances.
+The school ranks #7 in Pennsylvania for highest average ACT composite score.
 49 percent of applicants submit ACT scores to Lehigh University.

 |ACT Score||Competitiveness||Admission Chances|

 Avg.
 High School GPA3.81*